VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

   This relabeling is used for modifying labels in discovered targets and for dropping unneded targets.
   See [relabeling cookbook](https://docs.victoriametrics.com/relabeling.html) for details.

-  This relabeling can be debugged by passing `relabel_debug: true` option to the corresponding `scrape_config` section.
+  This relabeling can be debugged by clicking the `debug` link at the corresponding target on the `http://vmagent:8429/targets` page or on the `http://vmagent:8429/service-discovery` page.
+See [these docs](#relabel-debug) for details.
-  In this case `vmagent` logs target labels before and after the relabeling and then drops the logged target.

 * At the `scrape_config -> metric_relabel_configs` section in `-promscrape.config` file.
   This relabeling is used for modifying labels in scraped metrics and for dropping unneeded metrics.
   See [relabeling cookbook](https://docs.victoriametrics.com/relabeling.html) for details.

-  This relabeling can be debugged by passing `metric_relabel_debug: true` option to the corresponding `scrape_config` section.
+  This relabeling can be debugged via `http://vmagent:8429/metric-relabel-debug` page.
+See [these docs](#relabel-debug) for details.
-  In this case `vmagent` logs metrics before and after the relabeling and then drops the logged metrics.

 * At the `-remoteWrite.relabelConfig` file.
-This relabeling is used for modifying labels for all the collected metrics (inluding [metrics obtained via push-based protocols](#how-to-push-data-to-vmagent)) and for dropping unneeded metrics before sending them to all the configured `-remoteWrite.url` addresses.
+This relabeling is used for modifying labels for all the collected metrics (including [metrics obtained via push-based protocols](#how-to-push-data-to-vmagent)) and for dropping unneeded metrics before sending them to all the configured `-remoteWrite.url` addresses.

-  This relabeling can be debugged by passing `-remoteWrite.relabelDebug` command-line option to `vmagent`.
+  This relabeling can be debugged via `http://vmagent:8429/metric-relabel-debug` page.
+See [these docs](#relabel-debug) for details.
-  In this case `vmagent` logs metrics before and after the relabeling and then drops all the logged metrics instead of sending them to remote storage.

 * At the `-remoteWrite.urlRelabelConfig` files.
 This relabeling is used for modifying labels for metrics and for dropping unneeded metrics before sending them to a particular `-remoteWrite.url`.

-  This relabeling can be debugged by passing `-remoteWrite.urlRelabelDebug` command-line options to `vmagent`.
+  This relabeling can be debugged via `http://vmagent:8429/metric-relabel-debug` page.
+See [these docs](#relabel-debug) for details.
-  In this case `vmagent` logs metrics before and after the relabeling and then drops all the logged metrics instead of sending them to the corresponding `-remoteWrite.url`.

 All the files with relabeling configs can contain special placeholders in the form `%{ENV_VAR}`, which are replaced by the corresponding environment variable values.